Carlos-Descalzi/CzSpectrumMux/README.md

 # CzSpectrumMux
 Schematic circuit for Czerweny CZ Spectrum (Argentinian version of Sinclair ZX Spectrum) multiplexer board.

-Circuit is similar to [ZXMUX](https://8bit.yarek.pl/upgrade/zx.zxmux/index.html), but with some differences.
+Circuit is almost the same to [ZXMUX](https://8bit.yarek.pl/upgrade/zx.zxmux/index.html), but argentinian version has pins 35 and 36 flipped.